 U of T Resources

 The Faculty Toolkit is designed to help new instructors as they begin their work at the University of Toronto but is also an excellent resource for returning instructors, staff and students.
-As a world leader in higher education, U of T offers support for teaching, learning and research at the institutional, departmental and personal level.
+As a world leader in higher education, U of T offers support for teaching, learning and research at the institutional, departmental and individual level.

 To help you navigate your way around campus, U of T offers an online MAP.

-The University of Toronto offers support for instructors at the institutional and divisional (or departmental) level.
 Please follow the links below for information on available resources:

 COPYRIGHT AT U of T